-Full-time students should take ALEKS as part of the admission assessment unless submitting ACT scores.
-Part-time students should take the assessment as soon as possible to determine which math courses they are prepared to begin.
-ALEKS can be taken wherever internet access is available.
+Students should take the assessment as soon as possible to determine which math courses they are prepared to begin.
+ALEKS may be taken wherever internet access is available.

-Note: New students are REQUIRED to complete ALEKs prior to attending DMACC orientation.
+Note: New students are again encouraged to complete ALEKS prior to attending DMACC Orientation.